 And as I pondered on this even more while waiting for my turn to pay, the story clicked.
 When we act in faith, based upon something He has written in His word or spoken to our hearts, it may seem like we are risking our reputations, and we are; but it’s really God’s reputation that is the most at stake.
-And the great thing is this, friends, He loves it!
+And the great thing is this; He loves it!
 He loves defending His word, His name.
-In fact, when we take these faith-filled risks, that’s when He is able to show up and show out.
-That’s when He is able to establish His reputation as being a miracle-working God who fulfills His promises.
+In fact, when we take these faith-filled risks, that’s when He can show up and show out.
+That’s when He can establish His reputation as a miracle-working God who fulfills His promises.

-I can’t think of one story written in the Bible or an email sent to me in which someone stepped out in faith and failed to receive their miracle.
-It seems to me that those God uses the most, are those who risk their reputation the most.
-They aren’t afraid to ask Him to part the Red Sea so they can walk right through it.
+I can’t think of one story written in the Bible in which someone stepped out in faith and failed to receive their miracle.
+It seems to me those people God uses the most are those who are willing to risk their reputation the most.
+They aren’t afraid to ask Him to part the Red Sea so that they can walk right through it.
 They aren’t afraid to build a boat in the middle of the desert when they have never before seen rain.
-They aren’t afraid to fight their insurmountable circumstances, the giants in their lives, with just a sling shot and a few pebbles.
-Friends, they aren’t afraid to put not just their reputation, but also their faith and hope on the line in order to possibly see God’s promises be fulfilled in their lives.
+They aren’t afraid to fight their insurmountable circumstances, the giants in their lives, with just a slingshot and a few pebbles.
+They aren’t afraid to not just put their reputation but also their faith and hope on the line in order to possibly see God’s promises be fulfilled in their lives.

 So today, on Josiah Day, I post this picture of these cute and oh-so-adorable camouflage shoes that I proudly proclaim in faith that God will one day fill with the precious tiny toes of a newborn baby boy.
 But just like Shadrach, Meshach and Abednego said in Daniel 3:18, even if He doesn’t…even if my womb remains empty…I will not regret putting these actions (although scary) behind my words.
 Because I know that if I don’t take the risk, I might never witness the miracle.